acomplicatedframework/ACWOL/contributing-humans.md

 ACWOL has no masters, gurus, leaders, or disciples.
 No contributor holds higher status than another.

-Contributions are evaluated on clarity, coherence, and usefulness — not credentials or confidence.
+Contributions are evaluated on clarity, coherence, and usefulness — not credentials.

 Avoid language that positions ACWOL as absolute truth or yourself as an authority.